TelmoRibeiro/CoMPSeT/README.md

 - there is no mention of tail recursion in MSyncST
 - MSyncST - projection erases parallel | Gentle - parallel is never defined
 ___

+### Caos:
+- new visual (and mandatory?) field for config
+- config can be expressed by something as "[ Comm -> {AsyncMS,Sync}, Interleave -> {Off}, ...]"
+- should config parser be supplied by the dev. like syntax parser?
+- widgets gain an extra param named dependencies
+- dependencies establish what elems from config are assumed (useful for Caos to sanity check if the widgets are respecting the original config)
+- ex: "MSNet Semantics" -> steps(..., dependencies += {AsyncMS})
+- a function should be supplied (by the dev.) in order to transform? verify? ...?